UKCloud/documentation/articles/openstack/ostack-how-install-rhui.md

 You can find the installer RPM files in an ISO image.
 Before this can be mounted to an existing Instance, you will need to create a volume from the image.

-1. In the Horizon Web UI, locate the image "UKCloud-RHUI-Standard-Assured.iso", click the action button and select `Create Volume`:
+1. In the Horizon Web UI, locate the image `UKCloud-RHUI-Standard-Assured.iso`, click the action button and select `Create Volume`:

 	![Create Volume](images/ostack-rhui-image.png)